wcm-io/io.wcm.handler.media/src/site/markdown/dynamic-media-openapi.md

 Media formats without any size restrictions, or e.g. only with a width restrictions, can be rendered, but are not cropped.

+If you want to give the business users more control about the actual cropping area of an image, you can create an [image profile][aem-image-profiles] in AEM, enable "Smart Crop" an assign this profile to the asset folders with the assets you want to use (the profile association is inherited to sub folders).
+Within the image profile, create a cropping entry with a unique name for each rendition you have defined in the media formats, or you are using dynamically for the different breakpoints when using responsive images.
+If you have already uploaded the assets to this folder you may need to reprocess them.
+Having this in place, you can use the "Smart Crop" action in the Assets UI to adjust the cropping area for individual assets.

+During the media resolution process, when the media handler has detected the required renditions with their sizes and cropping to fit the output media format/ratio, it checks if named smart crops exist in the asset metadata matching for the requested aspect ratio.
+If this is the case, the manual adjusted cropping area is used instead of the automatic detected one (if present).
+To support this for remote assets, the metadata service needs to be enabled (see system configuration).

 ### Validating Assets